typst/hayagriva/docs/file-format.md

         publisher: American Physical Society
 ```

 This means that the article was published in issue 16, volume 102 of the journal "Physical Review B".
 Notice that the `title` field is in use for both the article and its parent - every field is available for both top-level use and all parents.
+The `volume` and `issue` fields can be placed on either the entry or its parent container; when placed on the parent, they identify the specific volume and issue of the periodical in which the article appears.

 To specify parent information, write the `parent` field name and a colon and then put all fields for that parent on indented lines below.